jshapiro314/contAlg/prob/probabilityExercises.md

     * **Probability that if a test is positive, the person is well (Pr[well|positive]): (using probabilities calculated above)**
         * $Pr[well|positive] = \frac{Pr[positive|well] * Pr[well]}{Pr[positive]} = \frac{0.03*0.95}{0.078} = 0.365$

+19. CODE: Download and execute BusStopExample.java.
+You will aslo need BusStop.java.
+    * What is Pr[A > 1]?
+What is Pr[A > 0.5]?
+    * **Pr[A > 1] = 0.367855, Pr[A > 0.5] = 0.606511**
+    * What is an example of an event for the above sample space?
+    * **{1}**
+    * Is {1.0, 1.2, 1.5} an event?
+    * **Yes**
+    * Is the interval [1.0, 3.5] an event?
+    * **Yes**

+20. CODE: Download BusStop.java and BusStopExample.java.
+Then change the type of interarrival by replacing true with false above, and estimate both Pr[first-interarrival > 0.5] and Pr[first-interarrival > 1].
+Note: using true results in using exponential interarrivals and using false results in using uniform interarrivals.
+We'll understand later what these mean.

+* **Pr[A > 1] = 0.500319, Pr[A > 0.5] = 0.750251**

+21. CODE: Modify the code to estimate the following conditional probability.
+Let A denote the interarrival time.
+Estimate Pr[A > 1.0|A > 0.5] for each of the two types of interarrivals (exponential and uniform).
+What is strange about the result you get for the exponential type?
+Hint: compare this estimate to that in the pervious exercise; that is, comapre Pr[A > 1.0|A > 0.5].
+What is the implication.

+* **Pr[A > 1|A > 0.5] = 0.607 for exponential.
+Pr[A > 1|A > 0.5] = 0.667**
+* **NEED TO DO MORE STUF HERE**

+22. Estimate the average interarrival time for each of the two types of interarrivals (exponential and uniform).

+23. Why doesn't the following code work?

+24. CODE: Modify the above program to estimate the probability that at least 5 buses have gone by.

+25. Consider the waiting time: the time from your arrival (at 10.0) to the time the next bus arrives.
+Estimate your average waiting time.
+    * Does this depend on when you arrive (at 10 vs 20 for example).
+    * Try this for each of the two types of interarrivals (exponential and uniform).
+    * What do you observe is unusual about this wait time?